-Becoming a Locksmith
+How to Become a Locksmith

-Fortunately the owner of the business saw my enthusiasm and offered my the position of trainee locksmiths.
-My wages were low at £150 per week but at aged 19 i had low out goings and the positives outweighed the negatives.
-I get a lot of phone calls asking for advice on how to become a locksmith my advice is to try and work for a locksmith company.
+Fortunately, the owner of the business saw my enthusiasm and offered me the position of trainee locksmith.
+My wages were low at £150 per week.
+However, at the age of 19, I had low outgoings, and the positives outweighed the negatives.
+I get a lot of phone calls asking for advice on how to become a locksmith, and my advice is to try and work for a locksmith company.

-Every year start up locksmith companies appear in my local area usually they last about 6 months before realizing that what the training companies promised them wasn’t the reality, they are left with no work and thousands of pounds worth of unnecessary tools.
-My overall opinion is to either train with a company whilst working for them or slowly take MLA master locksmiths association courses in your spare time.
+Every year start-up locksmith companies appear in my local area, and they usually last about 6 months before realizing that what the training companies promised them wasn’t the reality.
+They are left with no work and thousands of pounds worth of unnecessary tools.
+My overall opinion is to either train with a company whilst working for them, or patiently take MLA Master Locksmiths Association courses in your spare time.

 This is my business and I am here to stay – that’s why I am the number 1 emergency locksmith In Cheltenham!